 Bruce Alverson has been a Nevadan since 1951 and concentrates his practice on all aspects of civil trial work.

 Bruce graduated from the University of Nevada's College of Business with a major in accounting.
-He began work in a Las Vegas accounting firm and received his Certified Public Accountant designation in 1966.
+He began work in a Las Vegas accounting firm and received his Certified Public Accountant designation.
 Thereafter, Bruce worked for the international accounting firm of Peat, Marwick & Mitchell, the predecessor of KPMG, in San Francisco where he performed certified audits of major companies and later worked in the firm's tax department.
-He was also attending law school at night and obtained his degree in 1970.
+He also attended law school at night.
 After a short stint as an auditor with the newly created railroad entity Amtrak, he returned to Las Vegas to commence the practice of law.
 In 1977, Nevada's current United States Senator Harry Reid and Bruce formed our present law firm which has grown from two lawyers to one of the largest, and oldest, in Nevada.

-Always a historian at heart, Bruce began taking history classes at the University of Nevada, Las Vegas and ultimately obtained his PhD in history in 2008.
+Always a historian at heart, Bruce began taking history classes at the University of Nevada, Las Vegas and ultimately obtained his PhD in history.
 He has written extensively in the areas of legal history, Nevada history, and the law.